mighdoll/public-notes/host+shader libraries.md

 WESL tooling currently supports packaging WGSL and WESL as libraries in npm and crates.io.

 But some potential WebGPU libraries want both shader code and host code (e.g. in Rust or JavaScript or C++).
-In WebGPU, shaders can't allocate buffers or dispatch shaders - that logic needs to be in host code.
+After all, in WebGPU shaders can't allocate buffers or dispatch shaders - that logic needs to be in host code.
 So libraries that need to internally allocate buffers or internally dispatch shader kernels need host code as well as shader code.

 Despite needing two languages for execution, there are many gpu tasks with relatively simple interfaces that would make good WebGPU libraries.
 Examples of host+shader libraries in this class include image processing filters, sorting, prefix scan, reduction, and many more.  `blur()` or `sort()` would be widely useful to the WebGPU community if they could be packaged in a way that's easy to use.
 See [cub](https://docs.nvidia.com/cuda/cub/index.html), [RocPRIM](https://rocmdocs.amd.com/projects/rocPRIM/en/latest/concepts/intro.html#rocprim-intro) for examples in other ecosystems.
 These kind of algorithms are well studied, subtle to implement, and often performance critical.
 They're a perfect fit for a community library.
 A standard interface for simple host+shader WebGPU libraries will help.